Scale your business with our modular plugins.

 How to Disable Right Click on WordPress Images

 Have you noticed someone stealing your images without your permission?
 If you are a victim of this, we’ve got something for you.
-This article will show you how to disable right-click on WordPress images and restrict image downloads!
+This article shows you how to disable right-clicking on WordPress images and restrict image downloads!

 Why Disable Right Click on WordPress Images?

 Nowadays, anyone can download your images with a few clicks.
-This can be a big problem if you spend time and resources creating beautiful images for your content, infographics, and so on.
-Apart from adding watermarks and this like that, there’s a better option to make sure no one steals your images.
+This can be a significant problem if you invest time and resources in creating visually appealing images for your content, infographics, and other materials.
+Apart from adding watermarks and similar features, there’s a better option to ensure no one steals your images.

 If you’re serious about protecting your website, you can disable right-clicking on your images.
 This will help you fight image theft and reduce unauthorized downloads.

-The following section will show you a couple of pros and cons of doing it, so you’ll better understand the concept.
+The following section will outline the pros and cons of doing it, so you can better understand the concept.

 Pros and Cons of Disabling Right Click

-Before we go further, knowing the pros and cons of disabling the feature on your WordPress site is essential.
+Before we proceed, understanding the pros and cons of disabling the feature on your WordPress site is essential.
 It will help you decide whether doing it is a good idea for your website.

 Pros

 • Prevent image hotlinking – if someone has your media file URL, they embed it directly on their website without uploading it to their server.
-Removing right clicking feature will prevent this (more on image hotlinking later in this guide).
+Removing the right-clicking feature will prevent this (more on image hotlinking later in this guide).

 • Keep your original work – if you pay for the images, you must consider adding a layer of security.
 This way, you can keep the original work and restrict every external download.